-Mario Roca and Fiona Wood, partners in life and work, co founded RocaWood in 2008.
+Mario Roca and Fiona Wood, partners in life and work, co-founded RocaWood in 2008.

 Our beginnings couldn’t have been more different.

 Whilst completing his high school at evening classes, he began working as an apprentice with a master jeweler, learning the secrets of his art the only way really viable: day by day, slowly, by osmosis.

 He discovered a profession well suited to his nature: patient, precise, mathematical.
 A decade later, master of his trade, he established an atelier workshop creating one off fine jewelry commissions for private clients.

 This led to collaborations with niche fine jewelry houses and he became a model maker, translating designs into three dimensional prototypes ready for production.

-I, Fiona, was born in Liverpool, UK in 1969 and grew up on the River Dee estuary close to Liverpool.
+Fiona was born in Liverpool, UK, in 1969 and grew up on the River Dee estuary close to Liverpool.

 This led spontaneously to collaborations and consulting contracts with jewelry brands.

-I have been dedicated solely to RocaWood since 2015.
+She has been dedicated solely to RocaWood since 2015.

 The creative process